artiebits/pdf-to-printer/README.md

-# Node.js PDF prining
+# Node.js PDF printing

-A utility to print PDF files from Node.js apps on Windows and Unix-like platforms.
+A utility to print PDF files from Node.js on Windows and Unix-like operating systems.

 ## Getting Started